lcunild/QTM-350-Final-Project/README.md

 To test whether the prevalence of slang does impact the accuracy of the translation it will require a regression of the match percentage of the re-translated and original tweet on the percentage of words which are ‘slang words’ in the original tweet.

 In order to do this we must:
-create two new methods, `slang()` and `match()`.
+* create two new methods, `slang()` and `match()`.
-`slang()` method gets a list of words from the built-in LINUX dictionary + compares each word of each tweet to the words in the dictionary
+	* The `slang()` method gets a list of words from the built-in LINUX dictionary and compares each word of each tweet to the words in the dictionary.
+It then counts how many words in the tweet do not appear in the dictionary, and calculates the percentage of the tweet which is a slang word.
- Counts how many words in the tweet do not appear in the dictionary `match()` method uses the `.token_set_ratio()` method from the `fuzzywuzzy` package to compare the re-translated tweet to the original tweet, giving a match percentage to gauge the similarity between the two.
+	* The `match()` method uses the `.token_set_ratio()` method from the `fuzzywuzzy` package to compare the re-translated tweet to the original tweet, giving a match percentage to gauge the similarity between the two, and therefore a metric to measure the accuracy of the Translate service at translating the tweet.
-Create data frames for each test language, containing the slang percentage of the original tweet and its corresponding match percentage after the translations.
+* Create data frames for each test language, containing the slang percentage of the original tweet and its corresponding match percentage after the translations.
-Plot the distribution of the match percentages for each language Includes a histogram, as well as the slang percentages of the original tweets.
+* Plot the distribution of the match percentages for each language, as well as the slang percentages of the original tweets, using a histogram
-Run a regression for each language, of match percentage on slang percentage for each tweet.
+* Run a regression for each language, of match percentage on slang percentage for each tweet.